-Music is now an integrated aspect of the humanities.
+Music is an integrated aspect of the humanities.
 Students are exposed to a wide range of music and encouraged to broaden their perspectives.
 They listen and work with elements of music in order to understand how these elements are shared by music throughout the world.
-Offerings in the arts are both curricular and extracurricular.
-Extracurricular options include drama, dance, private vocal and instrumental instruction, while Chorus, Chamber Choir, Handbell Ensemble, and Instrumental Ensemble now receive academic credit.

 Studio Art I

-As part of the Humanities curriculum, Studio Art I offers a unique learning experience focusing on exposure to historical and cultural traditions.
-This course introduces all fourth form (or sophomore) students to visual arts from around the world through cross-curricular lessons.
-While developing an appreciation for art and understanding of fundamental art principles, students work with a wide range of media including, but not limited to, graphite, paint, charcoal, mixed media, photography, and ceramics.
-Above all, this course focuses on creative problem solving, effective communication, and building visual awareness.
-(Half-credit course, required for forth form)
+As part of the humanities curriculum, Studio Art I offers a unique learning experience focusing on exposure to historical and cultural traditions.
+This course introduces Fourth Form students to visual arts from around the world through cross-curricular lessons.
+While developing an appreciation for art and understanding of fundamental art principles, students work with a wide range of media like graphite, paint, charcoal, mixed media, photography and ceramics.
+Above all, this course focuses on creative problem solving, effective communication and building visual awareness.

 Studio Art II

 This course is designed for a studio experience filled with personal initiative, perseverance and solid work ethic.
 Students are encouraged to work independently, participate in critique and learn from failure.
 Building upon the idea of art as a problem-solving discipline, students develop increasingly sophisticated critical thinking skills as they study and create art.

 Students explore new visual concepts and more advanced presentations.
 Students are taught to examine their surroundings closely, analyze artwork insightfully and develop their artistic voice.
 Innovation is essential as students pursue a concentrated study of art including ceramics, painting, illustration, mixed media, and more.